pitastrudl/wekanwiki/FAQ.md

 [#97]: https://github.com/wekan/wekan/issues/97

 ## Why am I called a troll?
-* You want a feature, but you add thumbs down emoji reactions.
+* You want a feature, but you add thumbs down emoji reactions
-* You are adding image reactions.
+* You are adding image reactions
-* You want priorities changed (we don't have priorities).
+* You want priorities changed (we don't have priorities)
-* You are providing contructive criticism.
+* You are providing contructive criticism
-* You think that free software includes free implemented features.
+* You think that free software includes free implemented features
 * You are adding something other than:
   * thumbs up reactions to existing posts
   * feature specs
   * technical details
-  * code etc info related to really getting a feature implemented.
+  * code etc info related to really getting a feature implemented

 ## Why am I called a spammer?
-* You are adding new comments that have only content like "+1", "+1 I can confirm this", "+1 It would be great to have this", "+1 This is the only feature for preventing for my company to move to Wekan".
+* You are adding new comments that have only content like "+1", "+1 I can confirm this", "+1 It would be great to have this", "+1 This is the only feature for preventing for my company to move to Wekan"
 * You are adding something other than:
   * thumbs up reactions to existing posts
   * feature specs
   * technical details
-  * code etc info related to really getting a feature implemented.
+  * code etc info related to really getting a feature implemented

 ## What you should do if you see a troll or a spammer?
 Add only one link to this FAQ.
 Do not in any way comment or feed the trolls.